moreh-dev/moreh-2024docs-test/Tutorials/index.md

 expanded: true
 ---

+# Fine-tuning Tutorials

-This guide is for anyone who wants to fine-tune powerful language models such as Llama2, Mistral, and etc for their own projects.
+This tutorial is for anyone who wants to fine-tune powerful large language models such as Llama2, Mistral, and etc for their own projects.
 We will walk through the steps to finetune these large language models (LLMs) with MoAI Platform.

-## Fine-tuning Tutorials

 - [Llama2](/Tutorials/Llama2_Tutorial/index.md)
 - [Llama3 8B](/Tutorials/Llama38B_Tutorial/index.md)